 What’s Next for Exhale

-Exhale is responding to the needs of women and men who have shared—or are considering sharing—their personal abortion stories publicly.
-Our new ethical storysharing initiative, launched in 2012, has given women and men the tools, information, and resources they need to share their own stories, in their own words, and be heard with dignity and respect.
+Exhale is responding to the needs of those who have shared—or are considering sharing—their personal abortion stories publicly.
+Our new ethical storysharing initiative, launched in 2012, has given individuals the tools, information, and resources they need to share their own stories, in their own words, and be heard with dignity and respect.

-As a community of women and men with personal abortion experiences, we stand with each other as we shape what’s next after a personal experience with abortion.
+As a community of diverse individuals with personal abortion experiences, we stand with each other as we shape what’s next after a personal experience with abortion.
 Together, we strengthen our emotional wellbeing; engage friends and family in conversation; and lead new community dialogues with our shared stories.
 We are creating a social climate where each person’s unique experience with abortion is supported and respected.

 Join us and let’s grow the Pro-Voice Movement!